 Separation of state and religion

 A unique aspect of the US education system is the high degree of parental involvement.
 ‘Parent power’ isn’t only accepted, but is welcomed and encouraged through local Parent Teacher Associations (PTAs) and Home and School Associations (HSAs) attached to every school.
 PTAs and HSAs meet regularly and concern themselves with many aspects of a school’s affairs including the curriculum, facilities, school hours and after-school activities and programmes.
 Parents are encouraged to attend meetings and show an interest in the school and their children’s education (it’s also a good way for newcomers to make friends).
-Schools organise parent days, ‘back to school’ nights and parent-teacher conferences, where parents can meet teachers and examine their child’s school timetable.
+Schools organize parent days, ‘back to school’ nights and parent-teacher conferences, where parents can meet teachers and examine their child’s school timetable.

 Educational standards in the US

 In recent years, many parents concerned about the decline in public education have turned to private schools.
 Although the cost of private education is high, many American parents consider it an acceptable price to pay, particularly if the outcome is a bachelor’s or master’s degree from a prestigious university, with its resulting monetary value in the job market.
 Education for its own sake or the love of learning is rare in the US, where education and qualifications are judged primarily on their earning power (particularly MBAs).
-Foreign families resident in the US for a short period may prefer to send their children to a private international school, where they will be less indoctrinated in American ways.
+Foreign families resident in the US for a short period may prefer to send their children to a private international school, where they will be less immersed in American ways.
 The organisation and curricula of most private schools and colleges are similar to those of public schools, although the administration differs.